binkley/kotlin-rational/README.md

 $ mkdir .maven-cache
 ```

-(Redownloads all Maven components and dependencies.)
+(Redownloads all Maven components and dependencies, but one time only.)

 or: